A Little Snow Fairy Sugar: Production

 The visual designs for the characters began with conceptual designs by Koge-Donbo.
 As the series was an original work and not based on a manga, she was unsure on what the final appearances for the characters would be like.
-Character designer Keiko Kawashima notes that this made it confusing for him to follow the designs at first.
-He initially designed Saga with a more youthful appearance, but in discussing the character with Kimura, it was decided that she should have a more mature appearance that would be clearly distinctive from the appearances of the fairies.
+Character designer Keiko Kawashima notes that this made it confusing for her to follow the designs at first.
+She initially designed Saga with a more youthful appearance, but in discussing the character with Kimura, it was decided that she should have a more mature appearance that would be clearly distinctive from the appearances of the fairies.
 In animating the series, full-digital animation is used.
 Because of the fairies smaller size and movements, they would initially be drawn the same size as humans, then shrunk down when needed for scenes with humans.
 This allowed the animators to give the characters more detailed and realistic movements.

 In designing the setting for the series, art director Shichiro Kobayashi was sent to Germany to search for locations.
 Though initially reluctant to go, as he felt reference materials would be enough, Kobayashi notes that it ended up being a valuable experience as he was able to better capture the Europeans' aesthetic sense and the "tastefulness" that permeates the towns and houses.
 Returning to Japan, he attempted to capture the "atmosphere" of the region, using pastel colors and aiming to make the art feel "comfortable."

-The series music began with Pioneer requesting that it be romantic feeling, using piano and strings, which pleased music director Nobuyoshi Mitsumune, who had been working with the medium in his previous project.
+The series music began with Pioneer requesting that it be romantic feeling, using piano and strings, which pleased music director Shinkichi Mitsumune, who had been working with the medium in his previous project.
 Wanting to also do something different, Mitsumune initially considered using elements from the rock and dance genres, but after seeing the conceptual art and reading the series scripts, he revisited his vision and decided to go with something more orthodox that better matched the inspiration he felt from the series.
 For the vocal tracks, sound director Yota Tsuruoka notes that the most difficult issue was dealing with the scenes where the faeries and humans would be having separate, unrelated conversations at the same time.
 He decided not to just have the tracks recorded separately for combining in the editing stage, but instead had the voice actors actually perform the scenes as written, with each group doing their conversations at the same time just as it occurs on screen.